 Prior to June 2010, the redemption provisions of the series A preferred shares permitted a holder to redeem the shares at a redemption price per share equal to the greater of: (1) issue price plus a compounded 5% return per annum, or (2) the fair market value of the series A preferred shares.
 The ability to redeem the series A preferred shares provided shareholders with the means to net settle the shares and caused the conversion feature and put option to be combined as a compound derivative, bifurcated from the series A preferred shares and recognized at fair value with changes in fair value recorded in earnings.
-Consequently, we recorded a loss on change in fair value of derivative liabilities of US\$1.4 million and US\$0.8 million for the years ended December 31, 2008 and 2009, respectively, and a gain on change in fair value of derivative liabilities of US\$0.4 million for the year ended December 31, 2010.
+Consequently, we recorded a loss on change in fair value of derivative liabilities of US\$0.8 million for the years ended December 31, 2009 and a gain on change in fair value of derivative liabilities of US\$0.4 million for the year ended December 31, 2010.
 In June 2010, the aforementioned redemption provision was modified to remove the option to settle the series A preferred shares at fair value and permit redemption only at the issue price plus a compounded 5% return per annum.
 All other terms of the series A preferred shares remained the same.
 As a result of the modification, we determined that the conversion feature and put option could no longer be net settled and, as such, were no longer derivatives.
 Accordingly, we derecognized the compound derivative by reclassifying the fair value of the derivative liability as of the modification date of US\$2.2 million to additional paid-in-capital as we deemed the modification to be a transaction among shareholders.
 Upon completion of our IPO in November 2010, the Series A Shares were converted into ordinary shares.
+We did not record any charges related to the Series A Shares for the year ended December 31, 2011.